-Lucy ducked her head, shoving her books into her bag, she stood, turned on her heel and walked out.
+Lucy ducked her head and shoved her books into her bag, once standing she turned on her heel and walked out.
 Everyone's eyes watching her until she was gone from sight.

-As soon as the abomination of a wizard left Freed let out a relieved sigh, rubbing his sore temples.
+As soon as that abomination of a wizard left Freed let out a relieved sigh, rubbing his sore temples.

 Did you like it so far?
 I hope you did.